-Fortunately, “avocado” and “lawyer” are so different that context should clearly indicate which definition is intended.
+Fortunately, “avocado” and “lawyer” are so different that the context should clearly indicate which definition is intended.

 How to Buy Fruit in France

-There are two main options: a traditional marché en plein air (open-air market) or le supermarché (the supermarket).
+There are two main options for buying fruit: a traditional marché en plein air (open-air market) or le supermarché (the supermarket).